bluewaysw/pcgeos/TechDocs/Markdown/Routines/rstra_e.md

     typedef struct {
         /* AIR_fileName:
          * Application being launched.
 Pathname is relative to application
-         * directory (which, of course, may be overriden with a direct path
+         * directory (which, of course, may be overridden with a direct path
          * to the application). */
         PathName                AIR_fileName;
         /* AIR_stateFile: